etwk/blog/content/lists/books.md

 ### Ray Dalio
 - [ ] Principles: Life and Work #must
-- [ ] Principles for Dealing with the Changing World Order: Why Nations Succeed and Fail #must #economy
+- [ ] Principles for Dealing with the Changing World Order: Why Nations Succeed and Fail #must #economy #monetary
 - [ ] Principles for Navigating Big Debt Crises #economy

 ### Stacey Abrams
 - [ ] Rogue Justice: A Thriller #politics

+### Richard Pipes
+- [ ] Russia Under the Bolshevik Regime #must
+- [ ] A Concise History of the Russian Revolution
+- [ ] Communism: A History

 ### Stephen King
 - [ ] Night Shift #must